 - Follow-up surgeries

-Speak to a Des Moines dog bite lawyer about filing a claim for compensation for all long-term damages.
+We know this can be a hard step to take and when you are ready you can speak to a Des Moines dog bite lawyer about filing a claim for compensation for all long-term damages.
 Call 641-792-3595 to speak with a dog bite attorney at Walker Billingsley and Bair, or schedule a consultation by filling out the online contact form.
 Initial consultations are free.